 Like all family members, your dog should have a room of their own, where they can go to sleep, unwind, or relax.
-Dog crates offer all the benefits of a bedroom in a convenient space that can be moved as needed.
+Dog cages offer all the benefits of a bedroom in a convenient space that can be moved as needed.

 In this article, we’ll teach you about what precisely a dog crate is and give you some advice on the best ways of using your pooch’s personal space, as well as where to place it.

-When to use a dog crate
+When to use a dog cage

-Where to put a dog crate
+Where to put a dog cage

-What to put in a dog crate
+What to put in a dog cage

-Dog beds and blankets may also be placed in the crate to create the ultimate snooze space for your furry friend by giving them warmth and support.
+Dog beds and blankets may also be placed in the cage to create the ultimate snooze space for your furry friend by giving them warmth and support.
 The extra layer of support will provide additional comfort to elderly dogs with joint issues.
 If you’re potty training your pup, you may want to get a bed that’s easy to wash in case any accidents occur.

-Another helpful item for your dog crate is a divider.
+Another helpful item for your dog cage is a divider.
 The size of your crate might be too large to train your puppy effectively, so inserting a divider will allow you to adjust the interior and provide your pooch with an enclosure they feel protected inside.